Consequences Of Plagiarism

-- Plagiarism can result in your work being destroyed
+- Plagiarism can result in your work being destroyed.

-- Plagiarism can result in legal action.
+- Plagiarism can result in legal action, fines and penalties etc.

 On the whole, plagiarism is on the rise in institutions such as schools, colleges and universities in the contemporary world of academia.
 The problem is that students today are faced not only with increasing pressure and a consequential temptation to plagiarise, but also with the potential to plagiarise being ever more available via the internet – for these reasons, plagiarism is on the increase.
 In relation to pressures, students are aware that obtaining a degree classification from a university is no longer a guarantee of entering a highly paid career post study because of the vast numbers of individuals who have the capacity to obtain this classification.
 Therefore, they recognise that attaining the highest marks possible is perhaps the only way in which they can secure the success of their future career path.
 This is where the temptation to plagiarise becomes significantly more pronounced.
 Equally, plagiarism is now much easier for modern students to practice given the ease with which they can access subject relevant information over the internet.
 The internet has also increased the speed with which students can formulate an answer to an essay or report question which is again tempting due to the often-poor work/life balance students are faced with.